timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 ```

 !!! tip
-    In the REPL, interpretation are highlighted in color to help distinguish individual suggestions.
+    In the REPL, interpretations are highlighted in color to help distinguish individual suggestions.

 In this case, the interpretation for the first node is "invoked callee is varargs" and suggestions are to choose one of "ignore...homogenize...umbrella type...force-specialize".
 Initially, this may seem pretty opaque.